andrechristikan/ack-nestjs-boilerplate/kafka/README.md

     ];
     ```

-6. Add kafka response message into `src/message/language/index.ts`

-    ```ts
-    // src/message/language/index.ts

-    import kafka from './kafka.language';

-    export default {
-        ...
-        ...
-        ...

-        kafka
-    };
-    ```

-7. Make sure our topics was created or we can use auto create topics with `KafkaAdminModule`.
+6. Make sure our topics was created or we can use auto create topics with `KafkaAdminModule`.

     ```ts
     // src/kafka/kafka.constant.ts